qiskit-community/qiskit-hackathon-singapore-19/.github/ISSUE_TEMPLATE/new-project-template.md

  - @githubhandle <!-- ⚠️ Use github handles and feel free to and contact information, like the slack handle -->
  - @githubhandle - Slack: `@slackhandle` email: `example@example.com`
- - IBM Coach: @githubhandle <!-- ⚠️ Before the final submission, the project needs to have a coach -->
+ - Qiskit Coach: @githubhandle <!-- ⚠️ Before the final submission, the project needs to have a coach -->

 # Deliverable
 <!-- A paper, a mobile app, a Terra module, etc -->

 # GitHub repo
 <!-- A link to the github repo where the project will be developed -->